SkoolNotes/Taproot/21MATH530/_KBrefGramSchmidtProcedure.md

 upper-triangular matrix exists for an orthonormal basis too.

-Proof: prefix span invariance is a condition for an upper triangular matrix, so the prefix span equality
+Proof: prefix span invariance is a condition for an upper triangular matrix, so the prefix span equality implies that if it could be upper triangular before, then it still can be with the orthonormal basis.

 An application of this is